-Stealing the show has become something of a habit for Ocean Alexander, and so it proved again at Fort Lauderdale last October.Read More/FLIBS 2021: Four brand-new Ocean Alexander superyachts set to debut
+Stealing the show has become something of a habit for Ocean Alexander, and so it proved again at Fort Lauderdale last October.Read More/FLIBS 2022: Three new Ocean Alexander superyachts on show and for sale

 During the show, the high-profile boatbuilder debuted three brand-new models and expanded its range of top-selling 25 to 37-metre yachts.
 One of these was the meticulously crafted 35.9-metre flagship, Ocean Alexander 37L.
 The first unit of the new 37L is already with her owner, and hull number two is in the pipeline.
 Demand for Ocean Alexander yachts is at an all-time high, securing the company’s position as one of the leading brands for large yachts in the US.